mikiobraun/rish/README.markdown

           README
 </pre>

-Then, you can cd to project, and run "marge -I lib -w lib" to load and watch all files in "lib" for changes.
+Then, you can cd to project, and run "rish -I lib -w lib" to load and watch all files in "lib" for changes.